athack-ctf/chall2025-shredded-letter/solution/README.md

 # Solution

-**NOTE:** There is no single way of solving this challenge.
+**NOTE:** There is likely more than one way of solving this challenge.
 However, I am providing one working solution demonstrating that it is solvable indeed.

 ## Dependencies